kingoflolz/mesh-transformer-jax/howto_finetune.md

-# How to Fine Tune GPT-J - The Basics
+# How to Fine-Tune GPT-J - The Basics

 Before anything else, you'll likely want to apply for access to the TPU Research Cloud (TRC).
 Combined with a Google Cloud free trial, that should allow you to do everything here for free.
 Once you're in TRC, you need to create a project, then with the name of the new project fill out the form that was emailed to you.
 Use `create_tfrecords.py` from the [GPT-NEO](https://github.com/EleutherAI/gpt-neo/blob/master/data/create_tfrecords.py) repo to prepare your data as tfrecords; I might do a separate guide on that.
 Another thing you might want to do is fork the mesh-transformer-jax repo to make it easier to add and modify the config files.